-17.4.3.8 Vpif_Params
+15.4.2.9 Vpif_Params

-"Vpif.h" file contains $Vpif_Params$ data structure that is passed during vpifMdBindDev() call which is defined with UDEV VPIF parameters in TCF file of application.
+"Vpif.h" file contains $Vpif_Params$ data structure that is passed during Vpif_Instance_init() call.
 This structure defines the device configurations.
 The members of this structure are explained below:

 Structure Members Description hwiNumber HWI number associated with this device event.
 This is the HWI number application chooses to configure the ECM event (one of 0, 1, 2, 3) that is pertaining to the VPIF DSP interrupt event.
 The value of this depends on which ECM block the VPIF interrupt fall.
 Please note that no validation is done by the driver. dmaReqSize Request size for DMA data transfer from/to VPIF.
 Data size is either luminance or chrominance.
 DMA size defined by enum Vpif_DmaReqSize. pscPwrmEnable Boolean flag to enable (TRUE) or disable (FALSE) any power management in the driver pllDomain PII domain where the device is